corey-alix/whereami/README.md

-Creates a map and plots your location as a trace line.
-Now go and scribble the world.
+Plots your location as a trace line.